APLA-Toolbox/docker-pythonpddl/README.md

 ### Terminal 1

 - Go to the repo directory: `cd docker-pythonpddl`
-- Build and run the docker: `docker-compose -f docker/docker-compose.yml`
+- Build and run the docker: `docker-compose -f docker/docker-compose.yml up`
 - Wait for termination of the process...
 (Line: "Attaching to docker python-pddl_1")
 ### Terminal 2